zsparal/api-documentation/source/guides/giftcards.rst

 Integrate method selection in your application
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^
 The selection for the gift card brand can be integrated in your own application as well.
-Using the Methods API, you can retrieve the methods and gift cards available on your account.
-Use the include issuers to include the gift card brands available.
+Using the :ref:`Methods API <_v1/methods-list>`, you can retrieve the methods and gift cards available on your account.
+Use the include ``issuers`` to include the gift card brands available.

 If only a single brand is available, the issuer is optional and we will use the available issuer.